maxhallinan/kreighter/readme.md

 ## API

-### fromType(type, withValues)
+### fromType(type, withFields)

-Takes an action type and an optional map function.
+Takes an action type and an optional action fields definition.
 Returns an action creator for the given action type.

 #### type